abramowitzK/ProceduralExperiments/README.md

 # ProceduralExperiments
 First person game engine exploration.
 Investigating procedural terrain and physics

+Currently generates terrain using the marching cubes algorithm with cubic noise.
+Uses Bullet for physics and Lua for scripting.
 # Videos of current status

 ### Physics based character controller